sanjasmit/Movie-Recommendation-System-using-NLP-and-IMDb-Web-Scraping/Readme.md

 # Acknowledgements

-This project is based on the concept of leveraging NLP and web scraping for movie recommendations.
+This project is based on the concept of leveraging NLP and web scraping, using movie descriptions mentioned in the input prompt as well as detailed user input for movie recommendations.
 The IMDb website serves as the data source for movie information.

 # License